Pepperoni-Jabroni/MapAtlases/README.md

 <a href="https://www.curseforge.com/minecraft/mc-mods/fabric-api"><img src="https://i.imgur.com/Ol1Tcf8.png" width="149" height="50" title="Fabric API" alt="Fabric API"></a>

-A vanilla-friendly Minimap mod using vanilla Maps.
-Adds a single new item: the "Atlas"!
+A vanilla-friendly mini-map mod using vanilla Maps, introducing the "Atlas".

 The "Atlas" features and details:
 - Crafted with a **Filled** Map (the source map), a Book, and something sticky (Slimeball or Honey Bottle).
 The source map determines the Atlas' scale. *Who knew this whole time, all you had to do to get a mini-map was slap a map onto a book?*